Jowa24/Sistemas_distribuidos/kafka_2.13-4.1.0/OpenQuestions.md

 ## Open questions

-Should we host a local web page to show the server console?

-What is the EV_CP_M exactly?
-    - is he sending the status data or is it the engine?
-    - is he the own handling the requests?

 ---

 ## Solved questions

+What is the EV_CP_M sending the status data or is it the engine?
+    -> it is the enginge over a different kafka topic

+Is the EV_CP_M the own handling the requests?
+    -> no they flow over the kafak queues

+Should we host a local web page to show the server console?
+    - We have to, but not a webpage, terminal or any interface is also fine

 How do the sockets work
     - just sending messages over a port